fillipeguerrabtc/AionSupreme/replit.md

 # AION - Autonomous AI System

 ## Overview
-AION is an enterprise-grade autonomous AI system for multi-tenant environments, providing a robust, flexible, and self-operating AI solution.
+AION is an enterprise-grade autonomous AI system providing a robust, flexible, and self-operating AI solution.
 It aims to overcome limitations and biases of underlying LLM providers through externalized policy enforcement, an automatic fallback system, and a 5-tier priority chain with multi-GPU load balancing.
 Key capabilities include configurable policy enforcement, RAG-based knowledge retrieval, advanced autonomous agents utilizing a POMDP with the ReAct framework, and professional video generation via an async GPU job system and LoRA fine-tuning.
-The system offers both an end-user chat interface and an administrative dashboard for comprehensive management, aiming to deliver a powerful, flexible, and cost-effective AI solution for enterprises.
+The system offers both an end-user chat interface and an administrative dashboard for comprehensive management, aiming to deliver a powerful, flexible, and cost-effective AI solution.
+Operates in **single-tenant mode** for simplified deployment and cost optimization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.